kotcity/kotcity/README.md

 A build for Windows is available at https://github.com/kotcity/kotcity/releases/tag/0.41.

-Mac and Linux available upon request (or build it yourself!)
+macOS and Linux build available upon request (or build it yourself!)

 ## Quick Start